-When Hoefler and Frere-Jones began their collaboration, it was reported by The New York Times.
-The two have been profiled in Time Magazine, Esquire, Wallpaper, and Wired, and throughout the design press on five continents.
-They have made radio, television, and even motion picture appearances; their work has been exhibited internationally, honored by professional organizations, and included in the permanent collections of both the Smithsonian and the V&A. They have received two of typography's highest honors, the Prix Charles Peignot and the Gerrit Noordzij Prize.
-In 2009, H&FJ became the first typeface designers ever to be recognized by the National Design Award.
+We’ve been profiled by The New York Times, Time Magazine, Esquire, Wallpaper, and Wired, and throughout the design press on five continents.
+We've made radio, television, and even motion picture appearances; our work has been exhibited internationally, honored by professional organizations, and included in the permanent collections of both the Smithsonian and the Museum of Modern Art.
+Founder Jonathan Hoefler has received the AIGA Medal, the Prix Charles Peignot, and has twice been recognized by the National Design Awards.

 See also our FAQ for journalists.

 Typeface Designers Wrestle With the World of Pixels, by Alice Rawsthorn.
 The International Herald Tribune, January 11, 2010.

 The type to form Obama’s Character.
 The Age (Melbourne) May 1, 2009.